immunefi-team/Bounty_Boosts/Puffer Finance/28665 - [SC - Low] Underflow risk in receive function due to discr....md

 # Underflow risk in receive() function due to discrepancies between locked and claimed ETH amounts

-Submitted on Fri Feb 23 2024 04:40:26 GMT-0400 (Atlantic Standard Time) by @grobelr for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 23rd 2024 at 10:40:26 UTC by @grobelr for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28665